-To put this in context, healthcare professionals who routinely work in the front line of acute and traumatic patient care are more used to a culture where emotional reactions to difficult situations are discussed and individuals keep an eye out for each other.
+Healthcare professionals who routinely work in the front line of acute and traumatic patient care are used to a culture where emotional reactions to difficult situations are discussed and individuals keep an eye out for each other.
 This kind of culture is not routinely found in medical physics and clinical engineering departments, where emotional pressures tend to be lower.
-During the COVID-19 emergency, we may well find ourselves in unfamiliar and highly stressful situations.